samtupy/nvgt/doc/src/references/builtin/Data Manipulation/Classes/pack/methods/read_file.md

 ## Arguments:
 * string pack_filename: the name of the file to be read.
-* uint offset: the offset within the file to begin reading data from (do not confuse this with pack::get_file_offset)
+* uint offset_in_file: the offset within the file to begin reading data from (do not confuse this with pack::get_file_offset)
 * uint size: the number of bytes to read (see `pack::get_file_size` to read the entire file).

 ## Returns: